"It is one of the rights of a Muslim over another Muslim that he should visit his grave."Imam Ja'fer As-Sadiq (A.S.)

 Teaching him, the Imam (`a) put his hand on the ground while facing the kiblah direction.

-Through an authentic chain of authority, `Abdullah ibn Sinan has reported that he asked Imam al-Sadiq (`a) to teach him how to salute the inhabitants in graves.
-The Imam (`a) replied that he might say the following words:
+`Abdullah ibn Sinan has reported that he asked Imam al-Sadiq (`a) to teach him how to salute the inhabitants in graves.
+The Imam (`a) replied that he can say the following:

 alssalamu `ala ahli alddiyari min almu'minina walmuslimina

 Peace be upon the inhabitants of these graves, the faithful believers and Muslims.

 وَنَحْنُ إِنْ شَاءَ ٱللَّهُ بِكُمْ لاََحِقُونَ

 2.Imam al-Husayn, peace be upon him, is reported to have said that whoever enters a graveyard and says the following words, Almighty Allah will record for him rewards that are as many as the creatures from the time of (Prophet) Adam up to the coming of the Hour (of Resurrection):

 O Allah, O Lord of these extinct souls,

 (please) insert into them rest from You and salutation from me.